nus-cs2103-AY2324S1/tp/docs/UserGuide.md

 ```agsl
 Viewing Fosterer: [NAME]; Phone: [NUMBER]; Email: [EMAIL]; Address: [ADDRESS]; Housing: [HOUSING]; Availability: [AVAILABILITY]; Animal name: [ANIMAL NAME]; Animal type: [ANIMAL TYPE]; Tags: [TAG]
 ```
-*  The UI generates a pop-up window where details of the fosterer are shown.
+*  The UI generates a window where details of the fosterer are shown.
 *  Aside from the details added by the add command, here is the list of fields the pop-up window shows:
     *  NOTE : Notes for the user, examples include but are not limited to (optional and non-exhaustive):
         *  Health condition of the animal